mcabbott/NamedPlus.jl/README.md

 [NamedDims.jl](https://github.com/invenia/NamedDims.jl).
 While that package is fairly minimal (and focused on providing a type with great performance), this one defines lots of useful functions.
 Some of them are only defined when other packages they need are loaded.

-Here's what's on the menu:
+Here's what works in `v0.0.1`:

 Some convenient ways add names:
 ```julia